vallshmeleff/sqliteandrsa/README.md

 (01.12.2022) - 4 more fields have been added to the database (now a total of 8 fields).
 The next part of the project is adding a function for working with pictures in JPG format
 (04.12.2022) - Fixed bug
-(05.12.2022) - Developing Java code for uploading images to a SQLite database
+(05.12.2022) - Developing Java code for uploading images to a SQLite database (07.12.2022) - Java code for loading images was written and separately debugged.